Summarise this article with:

 /etc/hosts

-A healthy hosts file contains only a handful of lines:
+A healthy hosts file contains only a few lines like these:

 127.0.0.1 localhost

-If your ISP actively interferes with DNS queries โ through filtering, throttling, monitoring, or transparent proxy โ DNS over HTTPS routes queries through an encrypted HTTPS connection that ISPs cannot easily inspect or block.
+If your ISP actively filters or intercepts DNS queries, DNS over HTTPS (DoH) routes queries through an encrypted HTTPS connection that ISPs cannot easily inspect or block.
+This is also useful on networks you don't fully trust, like public Wi-Fi.

-Settings โ Privacy & Security โ scroll to "DNS over HTTPS" โ Enable using: Default Protection
+Firefox: Settings > Privacy & Security > scroll to "DNS over HTTPS" > Enable using: Default Protection

-Settings โ Privacy, search and services โ Use secure DNS โ Choose a service provider: Cloudflare
+Edge: Settings > Privacy, search and services > Use secure DNS > Choose a service provider: Cloudflare

-For system-wide encrypted DNS on all devices (not just browsers), see our DNS over HTTPS guide.
+For system-wide encrypted DNS on every app and device, see the full DNS over HTTPS guide.

-Sometimes the problem genuinely isn't yours.
+Sometimes the problem is not yours.
 ISPs experience DNS outages lasting minutes to hours.
 Signs:

-- All devices on your network are affected simultaneously
+- Every device on your network is affected at once

 - The problem started suddenly with no changes on your end

-- Switching to Google or Cloudflare DNS (Fix 3) resolves it immediately
+- Switching to Google or Cloudflare DNS (Fix 3) resolves it right away

 Check your ISP's status page or their social media for outage reports.
-Switching to a public DNS server (Fix 3) will bypass the outage and restore access immediately โ that fix is also the permanent solution to recurring ISP DNS reliability issues.
+You can also check Cloudflare Radar's outage center at radar.cloudflare.com/outage-center for a broader view of regional internet disruptions.
+Switching to a public DNS resolver (Fix 3) will bypass the outage immediately.

 Quick Reference: Fix Priority